 - There are a couple of elements in this page that are visually hidden, but which are provided to better orient screen reader users.
-See if you can identify them (hint: one is right before the main content section and the other is right after).
+See if you can identify them (hint: one is right before the breadcrumbs).

-- Subscribe to the WebAIM Newsletter without using your mouse (Hint: There is a link on this page).
+- Subscribe to the WebAIM Newsletter without using your mouse.

 - Turn off the monitor and repeat some of these tasks.